jasonchadwick/website-old/pages/quops.md

 Tiles are hexagonal (six neighbors), and two-tile cards can only be played on neighboring tiles.

-Mathematically, a board of *n* tiles is described by the superposition of bit vectors $[b_0, b_1, ... b_k]$ where $k=2^n$.
+Mathematically, a board of *n* tiles is described by the superposition of bit vectors $$[b_0, b_1, ... b_k]$$ where $k=2^n$.
 Player 0's goal is to make the most probable state become $\ket{00...0}$ while  Player 1's goal is to make it become $\ket{11...1}$.
 This entire game could be described using quantum mechanics and matrices (and it is, in the code) - the only thing that the hexagonal board design decides is what possible unitary manipulations are allowed on the bits.
 In the backend, gameplay creates a quantum computer circuit step by step.
 In theory, this game could be physically implemented on a quantum computer, with each tile being a qubit.

 ### Gameplay example